apnordin/02-Responsive-Portfolio/README.md

 Used placeholder images on contact page except for SoundCloud (active link)

+There are still some errors according to validator.w3.org, but I have cross-referenced these with other sources and they are allowable methods of coding in HTML

 ### NOTE: Unclear on the meaning of "sticky" footer.
 A true sticky footer would be relative in position until scrolled past, at which point it would become fixed.
 However, a footer by nature is at the bottom of the page, and can't be scrolled past.
 - Colloquially, a sticky footer would "stick" to the bottom of the viewport regardless of scroll position.
 This is actually called a fixed footer, which I used for this assignment.